zane529/Protenix/README.md

 A trainable PyTorch reproduction of [AlphaFold 3](https://www.nature.com/articles/s41586-024-07487-w).

 For more information on the model's performance and capabilities, see our [technical report](Protenix_Technical_Report.pdf).
+You can follow our X account `@ai4s_protenix to join the discussion about this project.

 ![Protenix predictions](assets/protenix_predictions.gif)